iStock / Getty Images

-The Treasury Department announced that many adult Supplemental Security Income (SSI) recipients would receive their payments by early May, in the same way they receive their normal benefits.
+Many adult Supplemental Security Income (SSI) recipients received their payments by early May, in the same way they received their normal benefits.

 If, for some reason, your bank account information was incorrect — if you've changed banks, for instance — the IRS will send you a paper check instead.
 Weekly payments will continue until all eligible people get their payments, according to the Ways & Means timeline.

-The IRS says it will accelerate the issuance of millions of remaining stimulus payments by paper check in late May.
+The IRS accelerated the issuance of millions of remaining stimulus payments by paper check in late May.
 The IRS also started issuing stimulus payments, both electronically and by paper check, to approximately 1.4 million SSI recipients and 10.4 million Social Security beneficiaries whose monthly benefits are managed on their behalf by representative payees.

-The IRS says it will continue to issue stimulus payments by paper check in June.
-In addition, the Social Security Administration (SSA) says beneficiaries living in American Samoa, Guam, Puerto Rico, the Northern Mariana Islands and the U.S. Virgin Islands could begin receiving their stimulus payments in early June.
-According to SSA, the tax authority in each U.S. territory, rather than the IRS, will send out the stimulus payment to its residents based on information provided to territories by the IRS.
+The IRS continued to issue stimulus payments by paper check in June.
+In addition, the Social Security Administration (SSA) says beneficiaries living in American Samoa, Guam, Puerto Rico, the Northern Mariana Islands and the U.S. Virgin Islands began receiving their stimulus payments in early June.
+According to SSA, the tax authority in each U.S. territory, rather than the IRS, sent out the stimulus payment to its residents based on information provided to territories by the IRS.

 This is the deadline set by the IRS to use the Non-Filers tool on IRS.gov to register for a stimulus payment in 2020.
 Low-income workers, the homeless and others who don’t normally file tax returns and also don’t receive federal benefits might be eligible for a stimulus payment.
 However, since the IRS doesn’t have information about these individuals to determine eligibility – and can’t readily get the information from another federal agency such as SSA – these individuals need to enter their personal information and bank account, if available, on the IRS website to request a stimulus payment.
 Individuals required to file tax returns shouldn’t use the Non-Filers tool.
 Once the October 15 deadline passes, a tax return for 2020 would need to be filed next year to claim a missed stimulus payment.

-What if I don't get my stimulus payment?
+What if I didn't get my first stimulus payment?